-Scriven (1967) first suggested a distinction between formative evaluation and summative evaluation when describing two major functions of evaluation.
+Scriven (1967) first suggested a distinction between formative evaluation and summative evaluation.
 Formative evaluation was intended to foster development and improvement within an ongoing activity (or person, product, program, etc.).
 Summative evaluation, in contrast, is used to assess whether the results of the object being evaluated (program, intervention, person, etc.) met the stated goals.

 Scriven saw the need to distinguish the formative and summative roles of curriculum evaluation.
 While Scriven preferred summative evaluations — performing a final evaluation of the project or person, he did come to acknowledge Cronbach's merits of formative evaluation — part of the process of curriculum development used to improve the course while it is still fluid (he believed it contributes more to the improvement of education than evaluation used to appraise a product).

-Later, Misanchuk (1978) delivered a paper on the need to tighten up the definitions in order to get more accurate measurements.
+Later, Misanchuk (1978) delivered a paper on the need to tighten up the definitions in order to get measurements that are more accurate .
 The one that seems to cause the greatest disagreement is the keeping of fluid movements or changes strictly in the prerelease versions (before it hits the target population).

 Saettler defines the two types of evaluations as: 1) formative is used to refine goals and evolve strategies for achieving goals, while 2) summative is undertaken to test the validity of a theory or determine the impact of an educational practice so that future efforts may be improved or modified.

-Thus if you are a vendor, researcher, or need highly accurate measurements you will probably define the two evaluations in the same manner as Misanchuk.
-If you need to push the training/learning out faster and are not all that worried about highly accurate measurements, then you define it closer to how most organizations do and Saettler does with the CTW example.
+Thus, if you are a vendor, researcher, or need highly accurate measurements you will probably define the two evaluations in the same manner as Misanchuk.
+If you need to push the training/learning out faster and are not all that worried about highly accurate measurements, then you define it closer to how most organizations do and how Saettler describes the CTW example.

 Go to the next section: Kirkpatrick's Four Levels of Evaluation